 Researchers generally initiate an incoming transfer by obtaining a standard form from the transferring institution.
 The Sponsored Programs team handles incoming MTAs.
 As with other agreements, an authorized institutional signature is required in addition to the signature of the PI/PD.
 Where possible, the federally developed MTAs are used.

 For some biological materials, there are generic terms that have been accepted by numerous Universities and other third parties.
 If the criteria are met, these transfers can be processed fairly quickly.
-Please see the AUTM site for a discussion of when this process can be used.

 For Addgene MTAs